Abbilaash/Richie2.com/README.md

 - Tips [for donations and work payments via Crypto or PayPal]

-Footer should include social media links to GitHub, FB, Twitter, & Reddit.
+Footer should include social media links to .
 Footer should also have the following sections
 - About
   - work
   - play
 - Projects
+  - Personal
+  - Work
-- Social
+- Social (use icons at least 48px x 48px)
+  - GitHub
+  - FB
+  - Twitter
+  - Reddit
 - Legal